 Unfortunately, the best way to get to Okususobana Valley is by car.

-But, if you don’t mind a 20 km cycle, you can rent an electric-assisted bike at Sobadokoro Kinasa close to bus stop Tabi no Eki Kinasa.
+But, if you don’t mind a 20 km cycle, you can rent an electric-assisted bike at Sobadokoro Kinasa, close to the bus stop Tabi no Eki Kinasa.

-Important: As the road from Kinasa Village center to Okususobana Valley is prone to a road closure due to frequent landslides in the area, remember to check the road condition before heading out.
+Important: As the road from Kinasa Village center to Okususobana Valley is prone to road closures due to frequent landslides, remember to check the road condition before heading out.

 Okususobana Natural Garden (奥裾花自然園)